GCSE Tutoring Programme

 What are reverse percentages?

-Reverse percentages (or inverse percentages) means working backwards to find an original amount, given a percentage of that amount.
+Reverse percentages is a way of working backwards on a percentage problem to find an original amount.

-• We can do this using a calculator by taking the percentage we have been given, dividing to find 1% and then multiplying by 100 to find 100%.
+• We can use a calculator to take the percentage given, divide to find 1% and then multiply by 100 to find 100%.

 • We can also do this without a calculator by using factors of the percentage we have been given.

-• Sometimes we are given a percentage of an amount and we need to work out what the original value was.
+• Sometimes we are given a percentage of an amount and must work out the original value.

 We need to remember that the original amount is 100% of the value.